TBence98/food-order-react/README.md

 ### Description

 Food Order App is a single-page application for ordering meals developed with react.
-I found this project in an online course, but since I added a quite few own solutions, (configure inputs, form validation, making responsible, etc...) and I also have a version without the HTTP requests which is 100% my code, find it ethically acceptable to include this project in my repo.
+I found this project in an online course, but since I added a quite few own solutions, (configure inputs, form validation, making responsible, etc...) and I also have a version without the HTTP requests which is 100% my code, I find it ethically acceptable to include this project in my repo.
+You can check my base version here: [Base version](/my_base_version)

 ### Features